medialab/minet/docs/cli.md

 Retrieve metadata about all Youtube videos from one or many channel(s) using the API.

+Under the hood, this command extract the channel id from the given url or scrape the website to find it if necessary.
+Then the command uses the API to retrieve information about videos stored in the main playlist of the channel supposed to contain all the channel's videos.

 positional arguments:
   column                      Name of the column containing the channel's ids. file                        CSV file containing the Youtube channel's ids.